-Ok.
-Obviously I don’t mean that you need a little about The Copy Detective on your website or blog (although that would be nice wouldn’t it?).
+Okay.
+Obviously, I don’t mean that you need a little about ME on your website (although that would be nice wouldn’t it?).

-When I say About Me, I mean about YOU and I’m referring the About page on your website or blog.
+When I say About Me, I mean about YOU and I’m referring the About page on your website.

-As a copywriter I’ve chatted to many clients who would prefer to skip this critical page altogether citing, “oh no one will be interested in me” and they couldn’t be more wrong.
+I know many copywriting clients and copywriters would prefer to skip this critical page altogether citing, “oh, no one will be interested in me” and they couldn’t be more wrong.

-The first step in planning the content for your website’s About page is understand why people visit the page in the first place.
-Your blog reader or potential customers simply want to know:
+The first step in planning the content for your website’s About page is understanding why people visit the page in the first place.
+Your potential clients simply want to know:

 Who you are

 Your About page gives you a chance to tell your story and it’s your story that will give your reader the opportunity to develop a connection with you.

 That connection could be the difference between getting in touch or closing that website forever.

 Don’t be afraid to put a name and a face to your business and remind the person reading right now that you are, in fact, a human being.
 People buy from people and the point of clicking on to an About page is to find a human connection.